Energy-Based Imitation Learning: Background

+\paragraph{Energy-Based Models} The energy term is originally borrowed from statistical physics, where it is employed for describing the distribution of the atoms or molecules.
+Low-energy states correspond to the high probability of occurring, i.e., the local minima of this function are usually related to the stable stationary states.
+Such a property is appropriate for modeling the density of a data distribution, where high-density should be assigned with lower energy, and higher energy otherwise.
+Formally, for a random variable $X\sim p(x)$, an Energy-Based Model (EBM) \cite{lecun2006tutorial} builds the density of data by estimating the energy function $E(x)$ with sample $x$ as a Boltzmann distribution:

-where $Z=\int\exp(-E(x))dx$ is the partition function, which is normally intractable to compute exactly for high-dimensional $x$.
-The energy function $E$ can be seen as the unnormalized log-density of data which is always optimized to maximize the likelihood of the data.
+where $Z=\int\exp(-E(x))\dif x$ is the partition function, which is normally intractable to compute exactly for high-dimensional $x$.
+As shown in \fig{fig:energy-example}, the energy function $E$ can be seen as the unnormalized log-density of data which is always optimized to maximize the likelihood of the data.
+Therefore, we can model the expert demonstrations (state-action pairs) with the energy function, where low energy corresponds to the state-action pairs that the expert mostly perform.
 Typically, the estimation of the partition function $Z$ is computationally expensive, which requires sampling from the Boltzmann distribution $p(x)$ within the inner loop of learning.
+However, many researchers have shown easier ways to estimate energy with much more efficiency without estimating the partition function.